 Dr. Alexander concluded that “Addiction isn’t you — it’s the cage you live in.”

 The experiment concluded that drugs are not the cause of addiction.
 Really, it is a person’s environment that creates the need for it.
 Feelings of isolation, loneliness, hopelessness, and lack of control cause stress which a person with a high ACEs background finds difficult to cope.
 An emotionally healthy person does not need the crutch of drugs or alcohol to cope with life.

 Even though it may seem that addiction is often multigenerational.
 That it runs in families it has nothing to do with genetics.
 Tragically, it is caused by emotional patterns and behaviors being repeated generation after generation giving rise to the same pain and with the same faulty coping patterns.

 The Roots of Addiction – Dr. Gabor Maté

-Moreover, real love and a deep human connection is the cure for addiction, not the isolating medical intervention of a rehab center.
+Moreover, real love and a deep human connection is the cure, not the isolating medical intervention of a rehab center.